 Enterprise Project Manager/Process Engineer, New Belgium Brewing

-Lucie’s career has spanned over 10 years, across multiple industries including telecom, government and manufacturing.
+Tran’s career has spanned over 10 years, across multiple industries including telecom, government and manufacturing.
 She has been both an employee and consultant embracing the challenges that each offers.
-A natural problem solver, Lucie has one objective in all aspects of her life: adding value through continuous improvement.
+A natural problem solver, Tran has one objective in all aspects of her life: adding value through continuous improvement.

 Co-founder and Managing Director of Testing House de México, and Professor at the Western Institute of Technology and Higher Education (ITESO)

 Francisco is the Managing Director of Testing House de Mexico (THMx) and Professor at the MBA program of the ITESO University.
 THMx is a company whose mission is to creatively engineer sustainable and innovative testing and measurement solutions for the electronics industry, as a means to produce happy customers.

 Under his leadership, THMx survived the global crisis of 2008 and afterwards the company was honored with multiple recognitions, for instance the Jalisco State Export Award 2010 and 2016 editions, the National Export Award 2011 edition, and the National Prize for Technology and Innovation XII and XVI editions.